 - All currency should be face up, in one direction, and sorted by denomination.
 It is strongly recommended to include a copy of your count tape with your deposit.

 - Maintaining copies of checks is prohibited.
-A check log is an appropriate alternative for record keeping.
+Entering individual checks in the line item detail of the cash sale, serves as the check log with Workday.
+A manual check log is an appropriate alternative for areas that do not manual record deposits into Workday.

 Prepare Deposit Bag